wagslane/blog/content/posts/leave-scrum-to-rugby.md

 > Scrum (noun) - 1. [software] Any good process that works good

-Because the definition is so vague, the only things I'll be able to critique through the rest of this article are the common Scrum practices that I'm familiar with.
+Because the definition is so vague, the only things I'll be able to critique in this article are the common Scrum practices that I'm familiar with.
 Hopefully, some of you lovely readers can relate.

 ## Problem #2 - The "Sprint"